Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 Saint Mary’s Cathedral, the seat of the Cardinal of the Roman Catholic Church in Uganda, also has a long cultural and political history dating back to the heyday of the Buganda Kingdom.

+In the early 18th century, Lubaga Hill was the administrative heart of the Buganda kingdom.
 Many of Buganda’s military expeditions, including later ones against the colonialists were planned from Lubaga because of its strategic view.

 The hill derives its name from the Luganda word ‘okubaga’, which means ‘to plan’.

 In 1891, King Mwanga who would later slaughter catholic converts donated Rubaga hill to Catholic missionaries through Bishop Joseph Hirth.
-Between 1891 and 1914, seven different rudimentary churches were built on the hill.

-The first was burnt down in 1892 during the bloody religious wars to be replaced by another, until 1914 when there was need for a more concrete church to cater for the big catholic population around Rubaga.
-Construction of the cathedral took 10 years and on 31st December 1925, it was consecrated.
+The first was burnt down in 1892 during religious wars to be replaced by another, until 1914 when there was need for a more concrete church to cater for the big catholic population around Rubaga.

 13. Dive Into Kampala Night Life

-Take a walk around Kampala city on any given afternoon, and you would be forgiven for guessing the nightlife is pretty quiet.
+Take a walk around Kampala on any given afternoon, and you would be forgiven for guessing the nightlife is pretty quiet.

 The laid-back nature of the people might lead you to believe that they all head to bed early, after a cup of coffee and some prime-time TV.

 The reality couldn’t be more different.
 In fact, the nightlife here has made Kampala somewhat notorious as the party city of the region; something the Kenyans, Tanzanians, and Rwandans you’ll meet in town will certainly testify to.

 14. Taste Local Foods